MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-24-getting-feedback.md

 ---
-title:  "Getting feedback as a manager"
+title:  "Asking for feedback as a leader"
-permalink: /getting-feedback-as-a-manager/
+permalink: /asking-for-feedback-as-a-leader/
-headerImage: /images/banners/manager-feedback.jpg
+headerImage: /images/banners/leader-feedback.jpg
-description: ""
+description: "Feedback is necessary for a growth mindset and to continuously improve.
+As a leader, we often give feedback to our team but forget to ask others for it."
 tags:
     - writing
     - essay